Nicole Bobek: Skating career

 At her peak, Bobek was a strong jumper although some of her jumps did not have the best technique; for instance, she had a very marked flutz (a Lutz jump which is done from the wrong edge).
 She had a lasting impact on ladies' figure skating because of her signature move, a spiral with the free leg extended very high, which influenced later skaters such as Michelle Kwan and Sasha Cohen.
 Television commentators including Dick Button and Peggy Fleming were so complimentary of Bobek's spiral that it was widely copied by other U.S. skaters, setting off a fad for extreme flexibility moves.

 Bobek was noted for her poor training discipline, for occasionally smoking cigarettes, for wearing a lot of jewelry while performing on the ice, and for changing coaches at least 11 times during her competitive skating career.
 She trained in California, Michigan, Colorado, Florida and Virginia.
 At one point she explained her behavior by saying: "I'm a teenager.
 That's what we do."
 In addition to Richard Callaghan and Carlo and Christa Fassi, Bobek's coaches included Frank Carroll, Mary and Evy Scotvold, Debbie Stoery, Kathy Casey, Hoon Kim, Barbara Roles, and Robin Cousins.

 Endorsements

 Bobek's skating successes led to a contract with Campbell's Soup.
-Along with fellow skaters Michelle Kwan and Tara Lipinski, Bobek appeared in a commercial during the winter of 1998; the spot featured all three performing at an ice rink.
-(Heat from the soup melts the ice, which leaves all three young women standing in ankle-deep water.)
+Along with fellow skaters Michelle Kwan and Tara Lipinski, Bobek appeared in a commercial during the winter of 1998; featuring all three performing at an ice rink.
+In this commercial, heat from the soup melts the ice, leaving all three women standing in ankle-deep water.
 She also appeared in a commercial of Panasonic's 1998 Winter Olympics campaign in Japan.

 Film

-In 2006, Bobek added acting to her resume when she appeared in the film All the King's Men.
-Bobek was cast as a skater who fascinates governor Willy Stark in a scene directly from the original book.
+In 2006, Bobek appeared in the film All the King's Men, as a skater who fascinates governor Willy Stark.